rkitover/windows-dev-guide/README.md

 You can install the `autohotkey` package from Chocolatey.

 This will toggle transparency in a window when you press `CTRL+WIN+ESC`, you have to press it twice the first time.

 Thanks to @munael for this tip.

-Note that this will not work for the Administrator PowerShell window unless you run AutoHotkey with Administrator privileges, you can do that on startup by creating a task in the Task Scheduler.
+Note that this will not work for the Administrator PowerShell window unless you run AutoHotkey with Administrator privileges, you can do that on logon by creating a task in the Task Scheduler.

 ### Setting up an Editor